JoserraLP/SmartTLC/traffic_light_controller/README.md

 traffic simulation each 30 minutes.

 It is important to mention that each traffic light monitors its contextual information individually and publish it into the middleware, each one of them having its own adapter.
+Additionally, each traffic light can have a traffic analyzer, a traffic predictor and a turn predictor.

 ## Usage
 The execution command for this component is the following one: